metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 ### 3

 Ok there's a product you might be interested.
-You'll add to cart only if you are sure this will be a good buy.
+You'll add to cart only if you are sure this will be a good deal.

 And what makes a **good deal?**

-1. The product is exactly what you are looking for
+1. The product is exactly what you are looking for.
-2. It is presented weel, made it desirable, all details are clear and understandable
+2. It is presented well, made it desirable, all details are clear and understandable.
-3. The price is okay
+3. The price is okay.

-In this case you'll probably add the product to cart.
+In this case you'll probably add the product to the cart.

 ### 4

-Once you have a product in the cart the next would be to checkout.
-This is *the most critical part* in your shopping experience.
+Once the product is in the cart the most critical part of your shopping experience happens.

-Why?

-Because you'll spend money.
+You'll start thinking about spending money.

 And when you'll spend money for sure?

-1. When the product in your cart is exactly what you want.
+1. When you are re-assured the product in your cart is exactly what you want.

-2. The price is ok
+2. The price is really ok, and won't get better, can't be made better.

-3. The shipping, delivery is fine
+3. The payment, shipping, delivery is fine.

-4. The services you get after purchasing the product &mdash; return, support, care &mdash; are ok too.

-And when you'll **abandon** the shopping at this very latest phase?
+4. There won't be any problems with the purchased product.
+If yes there is a good support to handle it.

+When you'll **abandon** shopping?

-1. You've just put in the basket the product(s) to bookmark it, to remember you would like to buy it sometimes.
+1. You've put in the basket the product(s) just to bookmark it, to remember later.

-2. The product is okay, but you don't need it right now
+2. You don't really need it right now.

-3. You are not sure about the price, if you can buy it or not elsewhere at a better deal
+3. You are not sure about the price, if you can buy it or not elsewhere at a better deal.

-4. Something is wrong with the service, something unexpected happened:

-* there are hidden costs
-* the delivery is not what you would expect
-* not sure if this is a good purchase for long term
+4. Something is wrong with the service, something unexpected happened: there are hidden costs, the delivery is not what you would expect, not sure if this is a good purchase for long term, etc.
-* etc.

-## Putting All Together
+## Putting It All Together

 There are several factors influencing your visitors willingness to become customers.